walshbr/data-for-the-rest-of-us/pages/week-1-intro.md

 TODO: Finalize syllabus
 TODO: Add notes on what they need to install ahead of time to either the preliminary week? or the individual weeks.
 TODO: Add in remaining slides on policies and such when done
+TODO: Double check homework and work through the readings

 ## Guiding Questions